nasa-gibs/onearth/doc/configuration.md

 If no configuration file or directory is specified, the tool will look for files files in a default directory relative to the layer configuration directory `--lcdir`.

+There is also a `--generate_links` option that will automatically create soft links to files designated as the "default" for time varying layers (read this [documentation](archive.md#default-files) for more information on "Default Files").

 ### Restart Apache

 Apache must be restarted for the configuration changes to take effect.
 Passing the `-r` or `--restart_apache` with oe_configure_layer will automatically restart the server, however, this can also be run manually: